-We have examined the projection in accordance with Singapore Standards on Assurance Engagements applicable to the examination of prospective financial information.
+We have examined the projection3 in accordance with Singapore Standards on Assurance Engagements applicable to the examination of prospective financial information.
 Management is responsible for the projection including the assumptions set out in Note X on which it is based.

 This projection has been prepared for (describe purpose).
-As the entity is in a start-up phase the projection has been prepared using a set of assumptions that include hypothetical assumptions about future events and management's actions that are not
+As the entity is in a start-up phase the projection has been prepared using a set of assumptions that include necessarily expected to occur.
+Consequently, readers are cautioned that this projection may not be appropriate for purposes other than that described above.

-&lt;sup>1 Include name of the entity, the period covered by the forecast and provide suitable identification, such as by reference to page numbers or by identifying the individual statements.
+Include name of the entity, the period covered by the forecast and provide suitable identification, such as by reference to page numbers or by identifying the individual statements.

-&lt;sup>2 Indicate the relevant financial reporting framework.
+Indicate the relevant financial reporting framework.

-&lt;sup>3 Include name of the entity, the period covered by the projection and provide suitable identification, such as by reference to page numbers or by identifying the individual statements.
+Include name of the entity, the period covered by the projection and provide suitable identification, such as by reference to page numbers or by identifying the individual statements.